-King Juan Carlos I Fast Facts
+King Juan Carlos I Fast Facts | CNN

 2000 - Celebrates his 25th anniversary on the throne.

-March 11, 2004 - Addresses the nation and visits the wounded after ten bombs go off on four commuter trains during rush hour in Madrid.
+March 11, 2004 - Addresses the nation and visits the wounded after 10 bombs go off on four commuter trains during rush hour in Madrid.

 November 10, 2007 - Tells Venezuelan President Hugo Chavez, “Why don’t you shut up?” (¿Por qué no te callas?), during the Ibero-American summit in Santiago, Chile.